-You may wish to customize your build environment by doing things such as specifying a custom cache directory for images, or sending your Docker Credentials to the registry endpoint.
-In this section, we will discuss these and other topics related to the build environment.
+You may wish to customize your build environment by doing things such as specifying a custom cache directory for images or sending your Docker Credentials to the registry endpoint.
+Here we will discuss these and other topics related to the build environment.

 SingularityCE will cache SIF container images generated from remote

 sources, and any OCI/docker layers used to create them.
 The cache is

 $HOME/.singularity/cache by default.
 The location of

 the cache can be changed by setting the

 sudo, images will be cached

 /root and not your user’s home.
 Use the